 Whilst the plaintiffs’ grievances were based on incidents that occurred in Zambia, they sought to present their case in England, where Vedanta is domiciled, which the High Court duly held in 2016.
 The UK trail became an ongoing point of contention, the defendants contending that the High Court had facilitated the trial of a case which was not within UK jurisdiction.
-Furthermore, Vedanta argued that the trial should take place in Zambia, given that the case was against KDM.
-The latter contention was made on the grounds that their London headquarters had no role in the management of the allegedly negligent operation, thus Vedanta should be precluded from litigation.
+Furthermore, Vedanta argued that the trial should take place in Zambia, given that the case was against KCM.
+The latter contention was made on the grounds that their London headquarters was not responsible for managing the allegedly negligent operation, thus Vedanta should be precluded from litigation.

 - A report entitled “Embedding Sustainability” explicitly stating that Vedanta’s Board had oversight over its subsidiaries.

 - Public statements proclaiming a commitment to addressing environmental safety risks in KCM’s operation.

 - Vedanta had taken responsibility for group-wide health, safety and environmental training.
 This was compounded by a management agreement specific to KCM which obligated them to oversee employee training.

 - An ex-employee provided a witness statement outlining the significant degree of control Vedanta had over KCM’s operation.